stigkj/chef-apt-cyg/README.md

 The only problem is that this package manager is a GUI application which makes it unfit for our purpose.
 As luck will have it, there is an _excellent_ command line package manager called [apt-cyg][4] which _do_ fit our purpose.

-So, by utilizing `apt-cyg`, chef-cygwin makes it easy to install packages under Cygwin.
+So, by utilizing `apt-cyg`, chef-aptcyg makes it easy to install packages under Cygwin.
 Or wouldn't you say so:

 ```ruby
 package "git" do